tmb5cg/Fifa-Autobidder/README.md

 3. Apply the filters that match your URL on line 90 in autobidder.py: rarity - nonrare, quality - gold, position - CM.
 Set the minimum buy now to 9900, maximum buy now 10,000.
 Do NOT click the "search" button.
 The bot will do this for you.
 Double check the filters are accurate.
 4. Click "RUN BOT" button on GUI.
 The bot should turn green (indicating it is running) and open the FUTBIN url in a new tab, just don't touch anything and let it run.
 To understand how it works and the configuration settings, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing)

-You want to have a conversion rate around 50%, at 100-150 margin that is 25 players * ~125 profit each, totalling ~3200 coins every 20 mins, or abuot 10k an hour at the absolute minimum.
+You want to have a conversion rate around 50%, at 100-150 margin that is 25 players * ~125 profit each, totalling ~3200 coins every 20 mins, or about 10k an hour at the absolute minimum.
 Some days I would find a filter list and make 30k an hour, it's fun.

 ## Configuration

 Everything is configured via the user interface.
 [See here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing) for an explanation of the user interface settings.

-The bot uses Xbox prices, to switch the pricing fetcher see function [enable_xbox_prices()](https://github.com/tmb5cg/Fifa21-Autobidder/blob/main/src/autobidder.py#L815) in autobidder.py, edit the variable on [this line](https://github.com/tmb5cg/Fifa21-Autobidder/blob/main/src/autobidder.py#L780):
+The bot uses Xbox prices by default.
+To switch your platform, edit the variable on [this line](https://github.com/tmb5cg/Fifa22-Autobidder/blob/main/src/autobidder.py#L802):
-  - li[1] for Playstation
+  - actions.click(hidden_submenu_ps) for Playstation
-  - li[2] is Xbox
+  - actions.click(hidden_submenu_xbox) is Xbox
-  - li[3] is PC
+  - actions.click(hidden_submenu_pc) is PC

 Line 90 in autobidder.py is where the Futbin URL is updated.
 I intended to have config.ini control this, but it was not implemented.
 Join the Discord if this is confusing.